Naval Air Station Olathe: Air Force use

 From 1950 to 1955, the Air Force Reserve's 442d Troop Carrier Wing was temporarily based at NAS Olathe prior to its relocation to Grandview Airport, Missouri, later renamed Richards-Gebaur AFB.

 In 1951, the United States Air Force's Air Defense Command selected NAS Olathe as a site for one of twenty-eight radar stations built as part of the second segment of the permanent ADC general radar surveillance network for the United States.
 Prompted by the start of the Korean War, on 11 July 1950, the Secretary of the Air Force asked the Secretary of Defense for approval to expedite construction of the second segment of the permanent network.
 The NAS Olathe site was to provide air defense radar coverage of the Kansas City area.
-The site was to become Olathe Air Force Station.
+The site was to become Olathe Air Force Station, a tenant command aboard NAS Olathe.

 Receiving the Defense Secretary's approval on 21 July, the Air Force directed the Army Corps of Engineers to proceed with construction of a radar station on the western part of the ground station, about a mile from the runway and ramp/hangars being used by the Navy.
 Additional housing units were also constructed at NAS Olathe to accommodate the Air Force personnel.